I work with transfer students from eastern Kansas and all states to the north and east.

 Since childhood, my family had me outfitted in all K-State clothing, so you could say I was brainwashed from birth!
 Actually, growing up near Manhattan allowed me to participate in conferences and school events on campus, so it just felt like the right place for me.

-I got to meet the first woman senator of Kansas, Nancy Landon Kassebaum, when I was working as a reporter for a radio station.
+I had the opportunity to meet some amazing people while at K-State, including the first woman senator of Kansas, Nancy Landon Kassebaum, when I was working as a reporter for a radio station.
 It was so amazing to be in the presence of such a powerful woman.
 I also met Faith Hill when she was just a rising star on the country music scene.

 Getting a college education is the best investment you can make for yourself.
 No one can take it away.
 Employers recognize K-State and desire the work ethic that comes with a Midwest education.